junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "This changes nothing," Cas answers gloomily.
 "And you won't say anything to Dean and Sam."

 Lucifer widens his eyes with surprise like he just opened his Christmas gift.
 "Oh my Dad!
 They don't know!
 You know what I like most about you?
 You're like me.
-It's all about keeping the big secret and working it on your own.
+It's all about keeping big secrets and working on your own.
 Independence is underrated in marriage nowadays.
 Am I right?
-Like that marriage of yours with Dean Winchester... tut tut --"
+Like that relationship of yours with Dean Winchester... tut tut -- why aren't you married yet?"

-Cas turns to shut the dungeon gate, not answering a word.
+Cas turns to shut the dungeon gate, not saying a word.

 "Wait, wait!"
 Lucifer yells.
 "Don't go so fast.
 Look at you, touchy touchy.
 I'm just trying to give some friendly advice, you know, sometimes only an outsider can see the most clearly.
 You don't want him find out only when you're a corpse, do you?"